 - 5.8 Walk along the coast at Pardee Seawall Park

 - 5.9 Enjoy the view from Lighthouse Point Park

 - 5.10 Hike the trails or stop and smell the roses at East Rock Park

 - 5.11 Catch a performance at one of New Haven’s award-winning theaters

 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Have you ever heard of the historic city of New Haven?

 Located on the coastline of Long Island Sound, New Haven, Connecticut, was founded in 1638 as the first planned city in the United States.
 It served as a co-capital of the state during the Colonial era and is home to many distinguished organizations.

-Nicknamed “the Elm City” due to the trees’ prevalence, it’s filled with academic excellence and culture.
-Several colleges, as well as three nationally-ranked regional theatres.
+Nicknamed “the Elm City” due to the trees’ prevalence, the coastal city is filled with academic excellence and culture, including several colleges and three nationally-ranked regional theatres.
 Whether you enjoy wandering through historic New England cities, or are visiting one of the five universities in town, here is your guide for things to do in New Haven, Connecticut.